-The Authority reviewed the operational policy which identified the patient referral, treatment pathway and clinical leadership arrangements, including a genetic and family history outpatient clinic and the arrangements in place to review patients referred back to the service.
-The Authority confirmed that once a patient attends a breast clinic, they become the clinical responsibility of the consultant breast surgeon assigned to that clinic.
-Patients remain under the care of that consultant throughout their clinical pathway, unless or until their care is transferred to another clinical service.
+The Authority reviewed the SBD service's standard operating procedure (SOP) for clinical leadership.
+This showed that once a patient attends a breast clinic, they become the clinical responsibility of the consultant assigned to that clinic.
+That patient remains under the care of that consultant throughout their clinical pathway, unless or until their care is transferred to another clinical service.

-The multidisciplinary team (MDT) process is central to the management of symptomatic breast disease.
-The Authority found that St James's Hospital has a mature multidisciplinary team structure in place.
-This was evidenced throughout the data validation exercise, the patient healthcare record review and evaluation of the Hospital's specific standard operating procedures and review mechanisms.
+The multidisciplinary team (MDT) process is central to the management of symptomatic breast disease and includes triple assessment (TAC) and MDT meetings.
+The Authority found that the SBD service had a well-defined triple assessment process and multidisciplinary structure which was evidenced throughout the staff interviews, data validation exercise and patient healthcare record review.
+These structures were supported by an approved policy and procedure document.